61 Top Thanksgiving Table Décor Ideas That Feel Genuine in 2025

 6. Chocolate Symbols of Fall

 There’s no better feeling than walking up to your seat at the table and realizing there’s a little treat waiting for you.
-A chocolate pumpkin or little chocolate turkey on each plate is the perfect Thanksgiving table decor touch that’s affordable and well-loved.
+A chocolate pumpkin or little chocolate turkey on each plate brings a bit of sweetness to the table — literally.

 7. Get Rustic and Cozy